zacwong2151/tp/docs/DeveloperGuide.md

        Detail is shown in the status message.

     1. Test case: `eedit 1 l/`
+       Expected: Similar to previous test case.<br>

+   1. Test case: `edelete`
       Expected: No change to the event list panel.
 Invalid command format error is shown in the status message.<br>

    1. Test case: `eeit`
-       Expected: No change to the event list panel.
-Invalid command format error is shown in the status message.<br>
+      Expected: Similar to previous test case.<br>

 1. _{ more test cases …​ }_